Frozen Prickly Pear Margaritas – fresh prickly pears, lime juice, and tequila! Is there anything better than a gorgeous bright pink margarita?!

 So yeah, I used my standard frozen lime margarita recipe and just added some pureed prickly pears.

-Just throw the peeled prickly pears into a blender and then strain them to get rid of all the seeds and that’s all you need.
-Fresh limes, tequila, triple sec, and simple syrup.
+Just throw the peeled prickly pears into a blender and then strain with a fine mesh strainer to get rid of all the seeds anything chunky.
+You want a smooth, beautiful puree.

 Anyway.
 Just make these before summer ends.
 And send me photos of them.